testdockerwcsim/XTriggerApplication/CONTRIBUTING.md

 *   Use `UpperCamelCase` for methods
 *   Use `snake_case` for variables
 *   Add a `m_` prefix to member variables
+*   Please handle your errors.
+Do not use `assert`
+    * A common way of handling errors is for a tools' `Initialise()`, `Execute()`, and `Finalise()` methods to return `false`.
+This will inform the framework of the failure allowing it to decide on the action to take.
+It can stop immediately, try to recover, or close the program graciously, running finalise on each tool rather than a hard stop.
+This lets you disconnect hardware connections etc.
 *   Explain your code with helpful (!) comments, ideally using Doxygen syntax
 *   Classes, functions, methods, and if statements should place the opening brace at the end of the line, rather than on a new line
     * e.g. `if(1) {`